euguroglu/Spark_Nifi_Twitter_Flow/README.md

 To implement this project yourself you need to apply twitter developer account first.
 You can use [link](https://developer.twitter.com/en/apply-for-access) to submit an application.
 Then you can follow steps mentioned on the task list above.

-kafka_tweet_producer.py is used to connect Twitter API with the Apache Kafka as well as filtering streams accourding to given hashtag.
+Nifi processors are used to connect Twitter API with the Apache Kafka as well as filtering streams accourding to given hashtag.
+And finally consuming kafka topic which is inserted by spark stream to update cassandra database

-twitter_structured_stream_spark_kafka_console.py  is used to create sparksession to read from Kafka topic and make necessary transformations on the data.
-Finally we are printing outputs to the console
+twitter_structured_stream_nifi_spark_kafka_cassandra.py  is used to create sparksession to read from Kafka topic and make necessary transformations on the data.
+Finally we are streaming data to kafka consumer topic.

 ### Running